dojoengine/book/src/cairo/hello-dojo.md

 2023-09-28T02:06:38.438882Z  INFO torii::engine: processed block: 11
 ```

-We can see Our `Moves` and `Position` component has been registered, as well our `spawn` and `move` component.
+We can see that our `Moves` and `Position` components have been registered, as well as our `spawn` and `move` components.

-Now let's use GraphiQL IDE to fetch data from `Moves` component.
-In your browser you have to open localhost `http://0.0.0.0:8080`, then input the the following query:
+Now, let's use the GraphiQL IDE to fetch data from the `Moves` component.
+In your browser, open localhost `http://0.0.0.0:8080`, then input the following query:

 ```json
 query {